rollem-discord/rollem-discord/README.md

 Changes will be vetted in the beta channel before being moved to the main bot.

+It is recommended to also have the main bot on your server.
+The beta bot will only be online while changes are being vetted.

-Both may exist in the same server.
-If both exist in the same channel, the main bot will defer to the Beta bot.
+If both exist, the main bot will defer to the beta bot.

 [Add the beta bot to your server.](https://discordapp.com/oauth2/authorize?client_id=263621237127905280&scope=bot&permissions=0)